Damadimo/Altera_Home_Assesment/README.md

 # Mini DevTools Recorder

-A small Chrome extension that records browser actions and replays them—either directly in a tab or via a Playwright script.
+A small Chrome extension that records browser actions and replays them either directly in a tab or via a Playwright script.

 I built it to satisfy (and go a bit beyond) the assignment: